alshdavid-labs/reactive/README.md

  A pillar of this project is enabling the testing of front end projects in a way that decouples them from the DOM.

- While the presentational framework deals with the rendering concerns; the application, its events and methods should aptly represent the service without a rendered representation.
+ While the presentational framework deals with the rendering concerns; the application, its events and methods should aptly represent the aplication without a rendered representation.

  This approach allows you to initialize an entire application in memory, say in Node, without requiring a DOM implementation.

  The testing of the presentation layer can occur in a separate suite of tests.

- For example, say we have the following component and it's view model:
+ For example, say we have the following component and its view model:

 ```javascript
 export class AppComponent {